See the coast and the stay more clearly

 Keep the research useful: choose the stay location, check the forecast, then send a reviewed booking request.

-Move between arrival, stay location, activities, day trips, forecast and booking without losing the trip context.
+Move between arrival, stay base, activities, day trips, forecast and booking without losing the trip context.

 A smoother Taghazout trip usually starts with four simple decisions.